 q: SELECT id,sometext,somemore,astext(gis1),astext(gis2) INTO OUTFILE '/path/dumpfile.csv' FIELDS TERMINATED BY ";" OPTIONALLY ENCLOSED BY "'" ESCAPED BY '\\' FROM mydb.test_gis

-drop procedure if exists dump_gis_table //
+drop procedure if exists dump_gis_table //Now, the task is even simpler:

 create procedure dump_gis_table (